fastn-stack/fastn/fastn-preact/README.md

 - [ ] server side rendering
 - [ ] processor

+## Examples

+There is a `examples/` folder.
+You can run `fastn serve` from that folder to run it on a local server.

+TODO: publish the examples on GitHub Pages.

+### Rule: Each Example Builds On Previous

+When creating a new example, make sure to copy the HTML of previous step and improve them.
+If any new example modifies any existing function, the function should be back ported to previous examples.

 ## Note On `useState` and Globals

 We are using [preact's `useState`](https://preactjs.com/guide/v10/hooks/#usestate) as